 Research programme on common dolphinfish

-Common dolphinfish – or mahi-mahi in Hawaiian – is a large, highly migratory pelagic species globally distributed across tropical and subtropical regions.
-Since ancient times it has been pursued by fishers, primarily in small-scale fisheries taking advantage of its habit of sheltering beneath floating objects.
+Common dolphinfish (Coryphaena hippurus) is a large pelagic and highly migratory species globally distributed in tropical and subtropical regions.
+Since ancient times, this species has been a fishing resource mainly targeted by small-scale fisheries taking advantage of their behaviour of sheltering beneath floating objects.

-The species has social and economic importance in the Western and Central Mediterranean, where four main countries are involved in the dolphinfish fishery: Italy, Spain (in the Balearic Islands), Tunisia and Malta.
-Their small-scale fisheries actively target dolphinfish using fish aggregation devices (FADs).
-It’s also captured by pelagic longlines as bycatch, and is highly valued by recreational fishers.
+The species has social and economic importance in the western and central Mediterranean, where four main countries are involved in the dolphinfish fishery: Italy, Malta, Spain (only Balearic Islands archipelago) and Tunisia.
+Their small-scale fisheries actively target dolphinfish using fish aggregating devices (FADs).
+It is also captured by pelagic longlines as bycatch and is highly valued by recreational fishers.

 From what is known of the migratory pattern of common dolphinfish and its coherent genetic structure in the Mediterranean, the population can be considered as a single stock whose fisheries are shared by several coastal countries.
 This calls for coordinated efforts in dolphinfish population assessments and fisheries management.

-With this aim in mind, the GFCM issued Recommendation GFCM/43/2019/1 on management measures for the use of anchored fish aggregation devices in common dolphinfish fisheries in the Mediterranean Sea.
-The Resolution calls on the countries involved to maintain their fishing effort at current levels and to develop a research programme to build understanding of the status of the stock and exploreways to strengthen its sustainability.
-A further commitment to extend the period of the current measures was renewed by Recommendation GFCM/44/2021/11
+With this aim in mind, the GFCM issued Recommendation GFCM/43/2019/1 on management measures for the use of FADs in common dolphinfish fisheries in the Mediterranean Sea.
+It called on the countries involved to maintain their fishing effort at current levels and to develop a research programme to build understanding of the status of the stock and explore ways to strengthen its sustainability.
+A further commitment to extend the period of the current measures was renewed by Recommendation GFCM/44/2021/11.

-The research programme has four specific objectives, each corresponding to a work package (WP):
+The research programme had four specific objectives, each corresponding to a work package (WP):

 WP 1.
 Establish a framework for stock assessment.